JacobAgerbo/MSMM_2024/README.md

     done
     ```

-    Now we can map our sample files to the MAG catalogue.
+    Now we can map our samples to the MAG catalogue, using an old school loop. :yum:

     ```bash
     mapfile -t FILES < SAMPLES.txt